Homemade Valentines can be super quick and easy. Last year, I found myself making them at the last minute...

 Step 2.
 Cut.
 Cut a piece of self-stick craft foam into 6 2 x 2 inch squares.

 Step 3.
+Fold.
 Fold each strip of paper in half.

 Step 4.
+Stick.
 Place a sticker on each square of foam... or let your kiddo do the sticking!

 Step 5.
+Stick.
 Peal off the backing on each square of foam and stick to the front center of each card... another step your kiddo can do.

-Note: While the sticky back foam helps this Valentine's Day project go quickly but you can glue your own foam down with the glue of your choice (glue runner or double sided tape would also be quick and easy).
+Note: The sticky back foam helps this Valentine's Day project go quickly, but you can glue your own foam down with the glue of your choice (glue runner or double sided tape would also be quick and easy).

-Step 6.
 Write "Happy Valentine's Day!" inside or the greeting of your choice.
-Alternatively, you can use a stamp or another sticker inside.
+Or... you can use a stamp or another sticker inside.